Official Guidance for Business

 Reopening Hospitality in Sheffield

-Sheffield City Council have recently updated the guide for business that covers reopening hospitality in Sheffield.
+Sheffield City Council guide for business that covers reopening hospitality in Sheffield.
 The guidance now includes specific sections on meetings and events, as well as for the performing arts which is relevant from 15th August.
 The document also covers guidance for meetings and events venues opening from 1st October.

 Face coverings are now mandatory in shops, supermarkets, shopping centres and enclosed transport hubs in England.
 Face coverings must be worn in additional enclosed public spaces susch as shops; supermarkets; shopping centres; and transport hubs in England, as the UK government takes further steps to help curb the spread of the virus.
 Click Here for more information.